i404788/TypescriptIDL/README.md

 If no return-type is used it will be assumed void/undefined.

 ### FunctionType
+FunctionTypes are special types the arguments/return-types are restricted.
 To delcare a `FunctionType` is similar to a method declaration:
 ```
 (《『...Argument』》) => 『Type』